Where to Find Volunteer Opportunities for Phlebotomists

 Planned Parenthood is a national organization that provides healthcare resources to women.
 Like any other clinic, different healthcare workers are needed to perform routine tests, physicals, etc.

-If a woman is pregnant or has a certain health condition, a blood test can help to determine it.
+If a woman is pregnant or has a particular health condition, a blood test can help to determine it.
 While Planned Parenthood does have some paid positions, the offices rarely have a full-time phlebotomist on staff.

 Check with your local Planned Parenthood branch to see how often they might need a volunteer phlebotomist to help with their female patients.

 Most people think that when you work for the Peace Corps, you’ll be working abroad.
 While there are many opportunities to use your skills in another country, the Peace Corps also does work within the U.S.

 They research things like drugs, biologics, and more.
 They then use their findings within the country and around the world to further their mission.
 Volunteer phlebotomists help to collect blood samples.
 They then label those samples and transport them to a lab for testing.

 You can be a big part of the Peace Corps without ever having to leave the country.
 But, the work you do as a phlebotomist will likely end up impacting other countries for the better.

 If you’ve already completed phlebotomy training, you may be able to volunteer your services to future trainees.
 People going through a phlebotomy training program need to perform a certain number of successful blood draws to complete it.

 These venipunctures are usually performed on volunteers or other students.
 You can be a guide for these students, supervising their venipuncture techniques and offering your advice.

 If you’re a certified phlebotomist, you can take specific certification courses as a ‘refresher.’
 This will give you the opportunity to practice venipuncture and possibly learn new techniques, too.